vkdinventor/java-code/README.md

 * Determine if given Binary Tree is a BST or not
 * Convert a Binary Tree to BST by maintaining its original structure
 * Invert given Binary Tree | Recursive and Iterative solution
-* Print leaf to root path for every leaf node in a binary tree
+* Print leaf to root path for every leaf treeNode in a binary tree
 * Find maximum width of given binary tree
 * Build Binary Tree from given Parent array
 * Find all nodes at given distance from leaf nodes in a binary tree
 * Count all subtrees having same value of nodes in a binary tree
-* Find Maximum Difference Between a Node and its Descendants in a Binary Tree
+* Find Maximum Difference Between a linklist.Node and its Descendants in a Binary Tree
 * Construct a Binary Tree from Ancestor Matrix
 * Calculate height of a binary tree with leaf nodes forming a circular doubly linked list